 Structural Issues (+$500-$5,000)

-- Water damage to the surrounding wood framing
+- Water damage to the wood framing around the chimney

 Code Compliance (+$200-$2,000)

-- Bringing older systems up to current code
+- Bringing an older system up to current code

 - Permit fees and inspection costs